-The Onondaga County Water Authority (OCWA) supplies approximately 90 percent of the residents of Onondaga County with water.
-The remaining 10 percent get their water from local municipal wells in the villages of Baldwinsville, East Syracuse, Marcellus, Tully and Pompey, private community systems, or their individual wells.
+The Onondaga County Water Authority (OCWA) sources, treats, and supplies water for a five county region in Central New York.
+Since OCWA acts as an emergency back-up to the Syracuse Department of Water, the Authority supplies approximately 90 percent of Onondaga County residents living outside of the City of Syracuse with water.
+The remaining 10 percent of residents get their water from local municipal wells in the villages of Baldwinsville, East Syracuse, Marcellus, Tully and Pompey, private community systems, or their individual wells.